ChenxingLi/authenticated-storage-benchmarks/README.md

 - `lmpts`: The Layered Merkle Patricia Tries (LMPTs) [1] used in Conflux.
 It is tricky to evaluate LMPTs.
 See the last section for details.

 For LVMT, configure the number of shards in proof sharding with `--shards <shards>`.
 Shard numbers must be a power of two (from 1 to 65536).
 Without this option, LVMT won't maintain associated information for proof.

-### Thread-Safe Implementation
-By default, the implementation of authenticated storages may be not thread-safe, meaning it may not function correctly when multiple threads attempt to access it simultaneously.
-However, if you require thread safety, you can use the `--asb-authdb/thread-safe` option to enable a thread-safe implementation.
-Currently, only RainBlock's MPT (Modified Patricia Trie) has different implementations between thread-safe and non-thread-safe modes.

 ### Task Types